-As with the North Bayshore Precise Plan, this draft Precise Plan requires developers to work with the school districts to develop a local school strategy to address changes in school enrollment due to development.
+As with the North Bayshore Precise Plan, this draft Precise Plan requires developers to work with the school districts and to develop a local school strategy to address changes in school enrollment due to development.
 The school strategy can include a variety of approaches, including, but not limited to, a voluntary contribution for school resources or dedication of land for a school site or expansion of an existing school site.
-The developer and the school district will enter into an agreement to implement the agreed-upon strategy.
-This language is provided on Page 41 and Page 163 of the Plan.
-The City Council will review the school strategy as part of the development review process.
+The developer and the school district will enter into an agreement to implement the strategy after the City Council reviews the school strategy as part of the development review process and approves it through a condition of approval.